 Overview

-The Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) administers an annual Maple Syrup Monitoring Program to assess samples of Ontario maple syrup for compliance with Ontario Regulation 119/11 - Produce, Honey and Maple Products (O. Reg.
+The Ontario Ministry of Agriculture, Food and Agribusiness (OMAFA) administers an annual Maple Syrup Monitoring Program.
+The program assesses Ontario maple syrup to make sure it meets the requirements in Ontario Regulation 119/11 - Produce, Honey and Maple Products (O. Reg.
 119/11) under the Food Safety and Quality Act, 2001 (FSQA).
-Anyone who packs, labels, transports or sells maple syrup in Ontario and who is not federally licenced must comply with this regulation.

 About the process